Commercial License DUI in California

 Second Time Violation/Conviction

 A second-time violation of any of the above-listed DUI offenses will result in a suspension of the driver’s commercial license for the rest of his or her life.

 DMV Employer Pull Notice (EPN) Program.

 The Employer Pull Notice (EPN) Program was established to provide employers and regulatory Agencies with a means of promoting driver safety through the ongoing review of driver records.
 An employer enrolled in the EPN program is assigned a requester code.
 The requester code is added to an employee’s driver’s license record.
 When an employee’s DL is updated to record an action/activity, a check is made electronically to determine if a pull notice is on file.
 If the action/activity is one that is specified to be reported under the EPN program, a driver record is generated and mailed to that employer.

 EPN Automatic Reporting Requirements

 The EPN program automatically generates a driver record when any of the following actions/activities occurs:

 - Any other actions taken against the driving privilege

-Because you have so much to lose as a commercial driver, you need the most experienced and aggressive El Dorado County DUI defense attorneys on your side.
+Because you have so much to lose as a commercial driver, you need the most experienced and aggressive DUI defense attorney on your side.
 Whether it’s defending you in trial or negotiating for a disposition which will allow you to keep your commercial license, you can count on us.
 Our experienced and aggressive negotiating efforts usually result in better outcomes for our clients including reduced charges, lesser jail days, shorter classes, smaller fines, and shorter or no license suspensions.
-Call our office today at (916) 939-3900 or (530) 621-1800 to speak directly to an attorney about defending and protecting your commercial driver’s license.
+Call our office today at (916) 939-3900 to speak directly to an attorney about protecting your commercial driver’s license.
 We are open 24/7/365 to answer your questions.